The Military Oral History Program

 - The Royal United Services Institute, Vancouver Island Chapter will:

-- Host the instructors and students annually at a RUSI-VI luncheon.
+- Host veterans and students at a RUSI-VI lunch annually in Feb of each year.

-The semester course was orginally modeled upon a trial project successfully completed under the direction of Professor David Zimmerman (Military History).
-During the first winter term, five students from a senior undergraduate course selected essay topics, and then were matched with RUSI-VI veterans who had been involved with the events of the topic.
+The semester course is based on an UVic history course that was initiated in the 1970s by Professor Emeritus Dr Reginald Roy who had served in action with the infantry in WW2.
+The existing MOH Program is the result of a trial project in 2004 under the direction of Dr David Zimmerman of the History Department UVic and supported by the RUSI-VI, specifically Col John Eggenberger, CD, PhD (Ret’d).
+During the first winter semester, five students from a senior undergraduate course selected essay topics, and then were matched with RUSI-VI veterans who had been involved in the specific operations.

-- Normandy, The breakout – Former Lt.
+- Normandy, The breakout – Former B.C.
+Lt.
 Gov. R. Rogers

-- RCAF Bombing operations over Europe – F/L .G Wright
+- RCAF Bombing operations over Europe – F/L (Ret’d) G. Wright

-- Cyprus, the early days – BGen (Ret) L Gollner
+- Cyprus, the early days – BGen (Ret’d) L Gollner

-- Naval air Operations – Col S. Brygadyr
+- Naval air Operations – Col (Ret’d) S. Brygadyr

 Archives and Special Collections:

-The collection has subsequently been used consistently by historians and researchers from across Canada and in Europe.
-Some examples:
+The UVic Special Collection has been reviewed by historians and researchers from across Canada and abroad.
+Some examples are:

 - R.H.
 Roy – book on Pearkes and D.Day and others.